Early Signs and Symptoms

 Difficulties if Left Untreated

+Identification is just the first step on the developmental journey of people with autism (also known as autism spectrum disorders).
 It opens the door for people with Asperger’s syndrome to access various forms of therapy that benefit their physical and mental health.
-While doctors are responsible for medical interventions, caregivers and teachers are here to create an accommodating environment for children diagnosed with Asperger’s syndrome and guide them through everyday challenges.
+While doctors are responsible for medical interventions, support workers and teachers are here to create an accommodating environment for children with Asperger’s syndrome and guide them through everyday challenges.

 Logo Faded 2